syedwaleedhyder/sensegram/Documentation.md

 ## Placing the environment
 After the successful installation of anaconda:
- - Place the provided environment zip file ~/anaconda/envs/
+ - Place the provided environment zip file in: ~/anaconda/envs/
+   - Absoulte path on sensegram machine is: /home/sensegram/anaconda/envs
  - Unzip the file here.

 ## Using the environment